jourquin/javadbf/doc/old_javadbf_0.4.0_tuturial.md

 not designed to be thread-safe; keep that in mind when you design threaded applications.

-JavaDBF comes in the package `com.linuxense.javadbf`.
+JavaDBF comes in the package `edu.uclouvain.core.nodus.database.dbf`.
 Import that package in your Java code.
 Following examples will familiarise you with its APIs.